dbt-labs/docs.getdbt.com/website/blog/2024-10-05-snowflake-feature-store.md

 ### Create or connect to a Snowflake Feature Store

 Once a feature table is built in dbt, data scientists use Snowflake’s [snowflake-ml-python](https://docs.snowflake.com/en/developer-guide/snowflake-ml/snowpark-ml) package to create or connect to an existing Feature Store in Snowflake.
-Data scientists can do this all in python, including in jupyter notebooks or directly in Snowflake using [Snowflake Notebooks](https://docs.snowflake.com/en/user-guide/ui-snowsight/notebooks).
+Data scientists can do this all in Python, including in Jupyter Notebooks or directly in Snowflake using [Snowflake Notebooks](https://docs.snowflake.com/en/user-guide/ui-snowsight/notebooks).

 Let’s go ahead and create the Feature Store in Snowflake: